-Back-in-the-day in the normality of 2019, as a manager, you might have enjoyed letting marketing activities "just happen normally" since the economy in general and your business specifically were "pretty good".
-If the pandemic had not occurred, you would be spending the fall of 2022 dusting off your 2021 plan and reformatting it based on where you ended the first half of 2021 and as you looked out to your company's expanded growth objectives for 2022.
+Back-in-the-day in the normality of 2019, as a manager, you might have enjoyed letting marketing activities "just happen normally" since the economy in general and your business results specifically were "pretty good".
+If the pandemic had not occurred, you would be spending the beginning of 2023 dusting off your 2022 plan and reformatting it based on where you ended the in 2022 and as you looked out to your company's expanded growth objectives for 2023.